-Official data on poverty and unemployment are questionable and dated, whereas the proportion of the employed population below USD 1.90 a day (PPP) in 2019 was 7.6% as per the Asian Development Bank.
-According to figures from the World Bank modelled on estimates from the International Labour Organisation, the unemployment rate rose to 4.4% in 2020, from 3.7% a year earlier (latest data available).
-About 90% of the active population is employed in the public sector.
+Official data on poverty and unemployment are questionable and dated, whereas the proportion of the employed population below USD 2.15 a day (PPP) in 2023 was only 0.5% as per the Asian Development Bank's latest data.
+According to figures from the World Bank modelled on estimates from the International Labour Organisation, the unemployment rate was stable at 4.1% in 2023, with a consistent part of the active population being employed in the public sector.
+The country's GDP per capita (PPP) was estimated at USD 19,929 in 2023 by the IMF.

 ---|---|---|---|---|---|